 Sourcing CBD Extract

-Now that you know about the differences between types of CBD, you might be wondering how exactly they are produced.
+Now that you know about the differences between types of CBD, you might wonder how exactly manufacturers produce them.
 Vaguely speaking, CBD extract is the oil sourced from cannabis plants with a variety of different approaches.
 To learn about the details and different types of CBD, you might enjoy this interesting article that explains the process in depth.

 Another point of confusion can be the question of what plant CBD is sourced from.
 Does it come from Marijuana?
 Or a different plant related to marijuana?
 This is understandably a confusing grey area.
 The answer is far easier to understand by explaining the difference between marijuana and other forms of cannabis.